Going Deep on Sex Positions That Are Good for Men with Peyronie's

 If these positions make you feel like your member might break in half, don't continue doing them with the hope that your luck might change.
 Instead, this is a moment for reflection and experimentation.
 And that's just what the Kama Sutra brings to the table (and the bedroom).

-While some of these positions are only for the experienced (and the flexible), others can—at the very least—provide some inspiration for positions that might work for your condition.
+While some of these positions are only for the experienced (and the flexible), others can—at the very least—provide some inspiration for positions that might work for your Peyronie's.
 But with 64 positions, it's like opening a world of possibilities.

 Ask a doctor or sex therapist

 If you're still out of ideas or you keep experiencing pain, your next stop should be your doctor's or therapist's office.
 Sex therapists can offer advice for communicating with your partner and trying sexual positions you may never have considered.
 A doctor can get to the crux of the problem by prescribing pain medication or advising corrective surgery.
-Whichever route you take, your Peyronie's should become less of a pain in the bedroom and more of a tool to hit those erogenous zones that your straight-penis friends think are tall tales.
+Whichever route you take, your Peyronie's should become less of a pain during sex and more of a tool to hit those erogenous zones that your straight-penis friends think are tall tales.

 Communication is key in dealing with Peyronie's